 See "Tasking Model / Scheduling" (→ p.
-513) for more information.
+880) for more information

-- 4. The graduations button (Lee) displays or removes the axis graduations of the graphical area.
+- 4. The graduations button () displays or removes the axis graduations of the graphical area.
 By graduations are visible by default. - 5.
-The autofit button () changes the time-frame of the graph and amplitudes and zero offsets of channels so that they all fit entirely into the graphical area.
+The autofit button () changes the time-frame of the graph and amplitudes.
+It zero offsets of channels so they all fit entirely into the graphical area.

-12.3.4 The Graphical Area
+16.5.4 Oscilloscope Graphical Area